LLM Use with AI

 Core Types

-werkbook is built around five core types that map directly to Excel concepts:
+werkbook is built around five core types that map directly to workbook concepts:

 File